markbenschop/debian-kubeadm/DEMO.md

     ./02-debian_setup_k8s_flannel.sh

-After this scripts is finished you can check with 'kubectl get pods --all-namespaces' if k8s is running.
+After this scripts is finished you can check if k8s is running with

+    kubectl get pods --all-namespaces

 After a minute or 2 you should see about 8 pods with status 'Running'.

 To install prometheus into the k8s cluster run